 Spending forecasts for cybersecurity prevention practices have increased among real estate clients.
 This coincides with an increased demand for internet connected devices, creating what research firm Gartner calls a fourth industrial revolution.

 Increasing connectivity has resulted in increasing cyber threats.
 As a wakeup call for the real estate sector, the FBI issued a Public Service Announcement in June 2018 that pointed to the rise in business email compromise / email account compromise scams for the industry.
 CRE firms experienced a 1,100% increase in number of victims, and about a 2,200% rise in reported monetary loses between 2015 and 2017.

 What can CRE professionals do to prepare for this future?
-Witty cited a recent Gartner study on security project recommendations, including the following:
+A recent Gartner study on security project recommendations noted the following: